JIANGNOE/Analysis-of-NRLW-Game-Style-Evolution-2rd-group/README.md

 - **Team Skill:**
   Teams vary substantially.
 The **Zebras** have the best historical performance (**23.5% far-set rate**), while the **Gliders** have the lowest (**17.7%**).

----

 ## Modelling Plan

-We used a **time-aware split** to simulate real forecasting — no shuffling across seasons.
+We used a **time-aware split** to simulate real forecasting, no shuffling across seasons.

 - **Training Set:** 2018–2024 data (**19,550 possessions**)
 - **Test Set (Holdout):** Entire 2025 season (**9,441 possessions**)

 This ensures the model learns from history and is evaluated on how well it predicts the *future* (2025 season).

-Because our data is imbalanced (80/20), simple accuracy is misleading — a model predicting “0” every time would be **80% accurate but useless**.
+Because our data is imbalanced (80/20), simple accuracy is misleading, a model predicting “0” every time would be **80% accurate but useless**.
 Instead, our primary evaluation metric is **AUC (Area Under the ROC Curve)**, which measures how well the model distinguishes between “far” and “normal” sets.

 We compared **four classification models**: